 This module aims to provide students with the opportunity to develop transferable and study skills in a food and nutrition or human nutrition or biosciences context.
 Students articulate their knowledge of a topic drawn for their educational background, and also develop their scientific writing skills based on a specified topic in food and nutrition or human nutrition or biosciences.
 The module is taught by lectures, tutorials, seminars and practicals.

 Transferable Skills and Genetics

 This module is optional

-This module aims to provide students with opportunities to develop transferable and independent learning skills, and to enhance study skills, in a bioscience context.
-This module also expends, applies and integrates knowledge on genetics in the context of human disease.
+This module aims to provide students with opportunities to develop transferable and independent learning skills, and to enhance study skills, in a biomedical science context.
+This module also expands, applies and integrates knowledge on genetics in the context of human disease.
 The module is taught by online lectures, e-tutor interaction and directed studies.

 Current Advances in Biosciences

 This module involves an in depth study of selected bioscience issues which are the subject of considerable current public policy controversy.
 Alternative interpretations of related controversial material will be examined and critically evaluated by participants.

 This module aims to develop the students' understanding of fundamental biotechnology principles and their ability to apply those principles to the study and exploitation of microorganisms, and within the context of traditional and contemporary food processing.
 Teaching methods include lectures and practicals.

 This module provides opportunities for enterprise and employability skills to be assessed, nurtured and developed within the context of biosciences.
 Ethical and intellectual property issues in the exploitation of bioscience will also be considered.
 This module is taught by virtual lectures, seminars and tutorials, and assessed by a group business planning project and individual contributions to creativity, personal development planning, discussion and reflection exercises.